-Table A.1 presents risk-based action concentrations for contaminants in soil and sediment; Table A.2 presents risk-based action levels for contaminants in groundwater; Table A.3 presents risk-based action levels for contaminants in surface water; Table A.4 presents risk-based no-action levels for contaminants in groundwater; Table A.6 presents risk-based no-action levels for contaminants in groundwater; Table A.6 presents risk-based no-action levels for contaminants in soil and sediment; Table A.6 presents risk-based no-action levels for contaminants in groundwater; Table A.6 presents risk-based no-action levels for contaminants in surface water; Table A.7 presents risk-based no-action levels for contaminants in soil that are protective of groundwater drawn from the Regional Gravel Aquifer (RGA) immediately adjacent to a contaminated area; Table A.8 presents dose-based levels for radionuclide contaminants in soil and sediment; Table A.9 presents dose-based levels for radionuclide contaminants in soil and sediment; Table A.10 presents dose-based levels for radionuclide contaminants in soil that are
+Table A.1 presents risk-based action concentrations for contaminants in soil and sediment; Table A.2 presents risk-based action levels for contaminants in groundwater; Table A.3 presents risk-based action levels for contaminants in surface water; Table A.4 presents risk-based no-action levels for contaminants in soil and sediment; Table A.5 presents risk-based no-action levels for contaminants in groundwater; Table A.6 presents risk-based no-action levels for contaminants in surface water; Table A.7 presents risk-based no-action levels for contaminants in soil that are protective of groundwater drawn from the Regional Gravel Aquifer (RGA) immediately adjacent to a contaminated area; Table A.8 presents dose-based levels for radionuclide contaminants in soil and sediment; Table A.9 presents dose-based levels for radionuclide contaminants in groundwater; Table A.10 presents dose-based levels for radionuclide contaminants in surface water; and Table A.11 presents dose-based levels for radionuclide contaminants in soil that are

-3 The report from this point forward will use references to remedial action documents instead of removal action documents for simplicity.
-If the approach for removal actions differs in the subsequent discussions, these differences will be noted, as appropriate.
+&lt;sup>3 The report from this point forward will use references to remedial action documents instead of removal action documents for simplicity.
+If the approach for removal actions differs in the subsequent discussions, these differences will be noted, as

-4 A default exposure unit of 0.5 acres will be used for sites inside the PGDP industrialized area.
+A default exposure unit of 0.5 acres will be used for sites inside the PGDP industrialized area.
 For a site outside the industrialized area, the size of the exposure unit will be decided during scoping by agreement among the three parties.